Followers

 10. If anything is repeated---even TWICE--you could (should) talk about what it emphasizes.
 An author or speaker never has to repeat anything, so if they do, there's a reason--it is making a point stronger.
 Why does THIS audience need this emphasized?

 11. Whatever the prompt asks or tells you to look for and explain--it will BE THERE in the passage.
-(Argument, Purpose or Message)
+It will be the author's Argument, Purpose or Message

 12. If you can recognize any TENSION in the piece, that's for the win.